Restoration Work to be Done

 Protect Sunol Tule Elk

-Ensuring that new elk hunting regulations in Alameda County are based on
+Ensuring that elk hunting regulations in Alameda County are based on

 sound management and are adequately protective of the declining Sunol tule